3 accredited programs. Compare programs, get details, and request info.

 Identifies the minimum job performance requirements for career and volunteer fire fighters whose duties are primarily structural in nature.
 In Pennsylvania, aspiring Firefighter Is can choose from 3 accredited training programs designed to prepare students for certification and career success in emergency medical services.

-Certification Requirements: To become a certified Firefighter I in Pennsylvania, you must complete an accredited training program and pass the NFPA (National Registry of Emergency Medical Technicians) cognitive and psychomotor exams.
-National Fire Protection Association certification is recognized nationwide and demonstrates that you meet national standards for emergency medical care.
+Certification Requirements: To become a certified Firefighter I in Pennsylvania, you must complete an accredited training program and pass the NFPA cognitive and psychomotor exams.
+National Fire Protection Association certification is recognized nationwide.

 Program Options: Firefighter I programs in Pennsylvania are offered by community colleges, technical schools, fire departments, and private training organizations.
-Programs vary in schedule (full-time, part-time, evening, weekend), format (in-person, hybrid), and duration.
-Most programs include classroom instruction, hands-on skills labs, and clinical rotations to ensure comprehensive preparation.
+Programs vary in schedule, format, and duration, with classroom instruction, hands-on skills labs, and clinical rotations.

 This 16-hour course is designed to introduce new firefighters to the essential aspects of fire service.
 Participants gain knowledge on the organization of fire services, firefighter safety, and usage of personal protective equipment.
 Additionally, an overview of terrorism awareness is provided to prepare fire service professionals for various scenarios.